 The ISAF is the only known repository for shark altercation statistics.
 According to their research, the most active month for shark attacks is September.
 The data relates to shark attacks in Florida, which is the most active location in the US for shark bites.

 A BBC report concludes that a rise in the rate of shark attacks on humans is related to a number of different factors.
-As unprovoked bites worldwide seem to be on the increase, the reasoning behind it is linked to multiple environmental factors.
+As the number of unprovoked shark bites worldwide seems to be on the increase, the reasoning behind it is linked to multiple environmental factors.

-Climate change is altering water temperatures worldwide, and as a result, sharks’ habitats and shark attack migration paths are growing.
-In addition, conservation efforts are seeing seal and other shark prey populations increase, and thus lure even more sharks into coastal waters.
+Climate change is altering water temperatures worldwide, and as a result, shark’s natural habitat and shark attack migration paths are growing.
+In addition, conservation efforts are seeing seal and other shark prey populations increase, and thus, lure even more sharks into coastal waters.

 The ISAF curator, George Burgess documented that there are three different types of shark attacks.
 These were examined in detail by Wildlife Online.